Xilophor/Lethal-Company-Mod-Templates/content/Harmony/README.md

 it is **HIGHLY DISCOURAGED** as it can **AND WILL** cause compatibility issues with other mods._

 For example, we want to add a patch that will debug log the current players' position.
-We have the following postfix patch patching the `Update` method in `PlayerControllerB`:
+We have the following postfix patch patching the `SwitchTVLocalClient` method in `TVScript`:

 ```csharp
 using HarmonyLib;